lokesh-danu/lokesh-danu/README.md

 I am creative collaborator.
 Leveraging my experience as a full-stack developer and focus on design and user experience.
-Well versed in ReactJS,NodeJS,tailwindCss ans of course JavaScript.
+Well versed in ReactJS,NodeJS,tailwindCss ansd of course JavaScript.

 <!---